christianfosli/taskboard-rs/infra/README.md

 ## Prerequisites

+### Running locally

+* Be signed in with `az cli` to an account with sufficient permissions

+* Have Terraform installed, preferably the same version that GitHub's ubuntu-latest image has.

+### One-Time actions

 There are a few steps which are not included in pipelines which must be run manually if recreating infra from scratch: